past, present, and future

 On Twitter, dozens of automatic messages from bots pretending to be people.

 These problems are enabled because social networks do not provide effective tools to manage harrassment.
 Sometimes, your profile is public, and anyone can send a message to you; this is problematic if you are a target for harrassment (for example, a celebrity or a member of a minority group).
-If you have the option to restrict your profile to a group of contacts, there is usually no finer control: no way to divide your contacts into friends and acquaintances, no way to establish an inner circle whom you trust.
+If you have the option to restrict your profile to a group of contacts, there is usually no finer control: no way to divide your contacts into friends and acquaintances, no way to establish a trusted inner circle.

 Apart from harrassment, social networks cause serious and undeniable psychological changes.
 Since 2012, rates of adolescent depression and suicide have increased dramatically.
-Adolescents aged 13-14 who spend 10 or more hours a week on social media are 56 percent more likely to say they’re unhappy than those who devote less time to social media.
+What does this have to do with social media?
+Well, adolescents aged 13-14 who spend 10 or more hours a week on social media are 56 percent more likely to say they’re unhappy than those who devote less time.
 Among 13-14 year olds, those who spend six to nine hours a week on social media are still 47 percent more likely to say they are unhappy than those who use social media even less.19

 Teenagers who visit social-networking sites every day but see their friends in person less frequently are the most likely to agree with the statements “A lot of times I feel lonely,” “I often feel left out of things,” and “I often wish I had more good friends.”
 And 13-14 year olds who are heavy users of social media increase their risk of depression by 27%.19